 And while the numbers are estimates, they are gaudy nonetheless.

 Report authors estimate that during the 16-month period beginning on Feb.
-28, 2020, online casino gaming in Illinois could have generated anywhere between $622.4 million and $1.249 billion for the state.
+28, 2020, online casino gaming in Illinois could have generated anywhere between $622.4 million and $1.249 billion for operators.

 The report then shows how much tax revenue online casino in Illinois could have been generated based on different flat tax rates.
 Here are the numbers: